nusenu/ContactInfo-Information-Sharing-Specification/README.md

 During key rollover two DNS TXT records might exist at the same time.

 It MUST NOT contain the secret_family_key content!

-### urlpolicy

-This field tells tor users and tor directory authorities how relays should be handled that claim to be operated by a specific `url` but fail the proof validation process.

-Possible values are:

-* `none` - Do nothing.
-* `notify` - Notify the operator by sending an email to the address in the `email` field.
-* `reject` - Do not accept the relay.
-* `notify+reject` - First send an email notification then reject the relay.

 ### pgp
 40 characters PGP key fingerprint (long form) without leading "0x" and without spaces.